Testing Noise Assumptions of Learning Algorithms

-\begin{fact}[\cite{diakonikolas2020learning}] For any $\eps', \delta\in (0,1)$ and $\eta_0 = 1/2 - c$, where $c>0$ is any constant, there is an algorithm with time and sample complexity $\poly(d,1/\eps)\log(1/\delta)$ that has access to an example oracle in $\Massart_{\Gauss, f^*, \eta_0}$ for some unknown $f^*(\x) = \sign(\vv^*\cdot \x)$, $\vv^*\in \S^{d-1}$ and outputs $\vv\in\S^{d-1}$ s.t. $\measuredangle(\vv^*,\vv) \le \eps'$, with probability at least $1-\delta$. \end{fact} \textbf{The spectral tester and how it is applied.} In order to resolve the second complication and provide a certificate bounding the quantity $|\bar S_b|/|\bar S|$, we follow a different testing approach, based on ideas from tolerant testable learning \cite{goel2024tolerant}, where the testers must accept whenever the input distribution is close to the target (and not necessarily equal).
-In particular, the spectral techniques of \cite{goel2024tolerant} are very robust to deletions.
+\textbf{The spectral tester and how it is applied.} In order to resolve the second complication and provide a certificate bounding the quantity $|\bar S_b|/|\bar S|$, we follow a different testing approach, based on ideas from tolerant testable learning \cite{goel2024tolerant}, where the testers must accept whenever the input distribution is close to the target (and not necessarily equal).
 We provide the following tester which is guaranteed to accept subsets of Gaussian samples, since it is monotone under datapoint removal.

 \begin{theorem}[Spectral tester, see \Cref{thm: spectral tester}] Let $\mu \in (0,1)$ be any constant.
 There is an algorithm (\Cref{algorithm:spectral-tester}) that receives $\eps,\delta\in(0,1)$, $U\in \nats$, $\vv\in \S^{d-1}$ and a set $S$ of points in $\R^d$, runs in time $\poly(d,1/\eps,|S|)$ and then either outputs $\reject$ or $\accept$, satisfying the following specifications. \begin{enumerate} \item (Soundness) If the algorithm accepts and $|S| \le U$, then the following is true for any $\vv'\in\S^{d-1}$